aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/trn1-arch.rst

 Trn1/Trn1n Architecture
 -----------------------

-The EC2 Trn1/Trn1n instance is powered by up to 16 :ref:`Trainium <trainium-arch>` devices.
+An EC2 Trn1/Trn1n instance is powered by up to 16 :ref:`Trainium <trainium-arch>` devices.

 .. list-table::